Best Summer Jobs for Premeds & How to Find Them

 • Assisting with data collection through conducting experiments, surveys, or interviews

-• Summarizing, organize, and collect information for your Principal Investigator
+• Summarizing, organizing, and collecting information for your Principal Investigator (PI)

 • Presenting validated data at conferences